shawnCaza/compodio/README.md

 1. Clone the repo to local server folder (required for the php portion of the project)
 2. Install python dependencies: `pip install -r scraper/requirements.txt`
-3. Install next.js dependencies: `npm install`
+3. Install next.js dependencies in the UI folder: `npm install`
 4. import database from `db/compodio.sql`
 5. add db credentials for php to `data/private/db_credentials.php` using `data/private/db_credentials_default.php` as a template
 6. add db credentials for python to `scraper/radio_scrape/radio_scrape/DBConfig.py` using `DBConfig-default.py` as a template